Oxaliplatin

 Common side effects include numbness, feeling tired, nausea, diarrhea, and low blood cell counts.
 Other serious side effects include allergic reactions.
 Use in pregnancy is known to harm the baby.
 Oxaliplatin is in the platinum-based antineoplastic family of medications.
 It is believed to work by blocking the duplication of DNA.

-Oxaliplatin was patented in 1976 and approved for medical use in 1996.
-It is on the World Health Organization's List of Essential Medicines.
+Oxaliplatin was patented in 1976 in Japan and approved for medical use in 1996 in Europe.
+It is on the 2023 World Health Organization's List of Essential Medicines.